Gadaka: Demographics and society

 The available population statistics on Gadaka indicate a population density of 165 people per square mile.
 Malnutrition indices suggest 3.0% of children below 5 years old are underweight.
 Infant mortality stands at 101 per 1000 births.
 Life expectancy at birth is 52.76 years for males and 54.41 years for females (2011 estimates).
 Night light intensity is almost 15%.

-The town is blessed with sons and daughters that have distinguished themselves in their field of endeavour.
-Notable are Late Royal Highness Alhaji Isa Bunuwo Ibn Khaji Madubu the 19th Emir of Gudi, Alhaji Barde Gadaka a renowned politician per excellent, Late Alhaji Baba Musa Gadaka (Chiroman Gudi), Alhaji Ibrahim Nikau, late Alhaji Abba Disa Gadaka, Alhaji Isa Ibrahim Babi, Hajiya Hauwa Abubakar Ajeje, Alhaji musa Lagide Lire, Barrister Saleh Dibbo Gadaka, late Lawan Bundi, late Alhaji Isah Gadaka, the late Alhaji Shehu Gadaka, the late Wakili Muhammadu Konjolo, Mr Joshua Bulus, Alhaji Audu Bukar, late Alhaji Haruna Gimba, Mohammed Abdullahi Gadaka, Barr.
-Mohammed Baba Gadaka and Kabiru Alhaji Haruna Gimba to mention but a few.

-Gadaka people are very social and hospitable, with an utmost sense of humility and understanding.
-They welcome and accommodate students, traders, foreign investors, mechanized farmers and tourists.
+Gadaka people are social and hospitable accommodating students, traders, foreign investors, mechanized farmers and tourists.